 - to promote your business or event on the City of Melbourne's websites or the websites of other organisations (such as Tourism Victoria)

 - photographs submitted with your business or event listing may also be used for promotional purposes by City of Melbourne marketing channels.
-This may include the What's On homepage, newsletter, blog and social media.
+This may include the newsletter, blog and social media.
 Please refer to our photos and privacy guidelines.

 Social media collection statement

-If you use your Facebook, Twitter, or other social networking sites ("SNS") account information to log in and/or authenticate with a City of Melbourne website (“CoM”), we will collect and store a unique user ID provided by your SNS.
+If you use your Facebook, Twitter, or other social networking sites ("SNS") account information to log in and/or authenticate with a City of Melbourne ("CoM") website, we will collect and store a unique user ID provided by your SNS.

 As a CoM website user, you can choose to log in and/or authenticate with a SNSs, such as Facebook.
 To do so, you must use your account credentials (typically username and password) for your SNS.
 Your SNS will provide CoM will a unique user ID which CoM can use to identify you on CoM websites.
 CoM will retain this user ID, keep it private and use it to identify you and enable your access to features on CoM websites.
 The City of Melbourne will not access or collect any information from your SNS profile.